futoin/specs/draft/ftn12_async_api.md

 * *void execute_callback( AsyncSteps as[, previous_success_args] )*
     * first argument is always AsyncSteps object
-    * other arguments come from previous as.success() call, if any
+    * other arguments come from the previous as.success() call, if any
     * returns nothing
     * behavior:
         * either set completion status through as.success() or as.error()